mark/Bloxley-Tutorials/2 - Tilox/tutorial.md

   width="256" height="256"></embed>
 </object>

-Let's break this up into three parts:
+Let's break this tutorial up into three parts:

-1. Setting the game structure up.
+1. Setting up the game structure.
 2. Implementing the game.
 3. Improving the graphics.